firetreedesign/hey-notify/readme.txt

 * Notification event tags now show their complete event name.
 * Updated Slack settings to reflect their new webhook API.
 * New Comment notifications are not sent if comment is marked as spam.

-= 1.4.2 =
-* Fixed an issue with Post/Page/CPT Updated notifications being triggered.

-= 1.4.1 =
-* Fixed a reference to a function that did not exist.

-= 1.4.0 =
-* Added support for Microsoft Teams.
-* Improved the type of status changes than can be detected for Posts, Pages, and Custom Post Types.
-* Reorganized the Settings page.